 Cross river by footbridge towards Bus Station. **** [Alternative Start]

 Turn left on pavement and cross main road [Churchill Bridge] by the zebra crossing.
 Keeping the river on your left take the Bristol and Bath Railway Path down to the River Avon just past the railings.
 Walk along the towpath for approx. 1.5 Kms passing under the Midland Bridge Road and the old Somerset & Dorset Railway Bridge passing Sainsburys Supermarket.
-After approx 150mtrs turn right through kissing gate into Norfolk Crescent.
+After 150mtrs at river rescue column no. N52 turn right through kissing gate into Norfolk Crescent.
 Walk into/along Norfolk Crescent taking the first right along Great Stanhope Street into New King Street.
 Carry on along New King Street to the end.

 Q5.
-Who lived at number 19 New King Street?
+Time of last entry at 19 King Street?

 Turn left up Charles Street, continue along Chapel Row and into Queen Square.
 Walk along the bottom of the Square passing the Francis Hotel into Wood Street.
 Continue up Quiet Street and cross over Milsom Street (the main High Street) into Green Street opposite and slightly to the right.

 At the end of Green Street turn left and then first right into Saracen Street.
 (Opposite you is the Hilton Hotel) Turn left into Walcot Street.
 Opposite the row of shops on your right there are some steep steps, go up these.
 At the top of the steps turn right and walk along the Paragon for approx 400mtrs until you reach St Swithins Church.
 Cross the main road (take care) and enter the park opposite (Hedgemead Park).
 In the park turn left and follow path to the top (The path goes in an “S” turning right and then left) passing the Bandstand and playground to emerge from the park opposite 4 Belvedere.
 Turn left, cross the road and take the second right (Bennett Street).